About Us: Meet the Musicians

 The Mr. and Mrs. J. Christopher Walker, II Chair

-Andrew Lowy is the principal clarinetist of the North Carolina Symphony, having been appointed to the position in 2010 at the age of 22 while a graduate student at the University of Southern California Thornton School of Music.
+Andrew Lowy is the principal clarinetist of the North Carolina Symphony, having won the audition for the position in 2010 at the age of 22 while a graduate student at the University of Southern California Thornton School of Music.
 He previously completed his bachelor's degree at Harvard College, where he studied music and linguistics.
-In 2012, Andrew made his solo debut with the North Carolina Symphony, performing works of Debussy and Weber.
-Besides his work with the Symphony, Andrew has been an active chamber musician in the Triangle, performing with the Mallarmé Chamber Players and appearing on the Manning Chamber Music Series at William Peace University.
+In 2012, Mr. Lowy made his solo debut with the North Carolina Symphony, performing works of Debussy and Weber.
+Besides his work with the Symphony, he has been an active chamber musician in the Triangle, performing with the Mallarmé Chamber Players and appearing on the Manning Chamber Music Series at William Peace University.